 In fact, the governor said, 'we need to correct the priorities especially in the field of education and though sufficient resources and importance is being put towards this particular sector presently yet it could not be described adequate as far as the present demands are concerned.

 Referring to the points raised by the vice chancellor in his annual report, the governor said, the government was mindful of the incomplete construction projects and the pressing financial needs of the university and he will extend fullest support in overcoming them.

 QAU students resume their protest

-of facilities on the campus disrupted an international conference at the university.
+The 11 student leaders were expelled by the QAU disciplinary committee earlier in the month after the students while protesting lack of facilities on the campus disrupted an international conference at the university.

 On Sunday night, hundreds of students set up a camp at the main bus stand of the university and locked classrooms and dean offices.

 On the other hand, a senior official of the QAU said most of the syndicate members had gone abroad with the prime minister

 due to which the meeting could not be held.